snackabra/docs/README.rst

 latexpdf' yourself [#r01]_, you'll need to install Latexmk [#r02]_, which can be a bit of a struggle depending on your system, including needing upwards 10 GB of disk space.

-For the jsdoc (documenting snackabra.js), you need to copy the javascript code you want documented to the ''snackabra-jslib'' directory, ''make'' won't pull anything for you.

-*UPDATE: we just got typedoc to work in this setup, thx to a recent typedoc plugin (typedoc-plugin-sphinx) combined with myst-parser.
-So jslib is being refactored with typedoc.
-So perhaps should be called tslib soon ... *